JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ```

 * The `render()` function instructs [kotlin-react-dom](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-react-dom)
-  to render out a component into an element called `#root`.
+  to render out a component into the `#root` element.
-  This container element is defined in `/src/main/resources/index.html`, which was included in the template.
+  This element is a container defined in `/src/main/resources/index.html`, which was included in the template.
-* The content is an `<h1>` headline and uses a typesafe DSL to render HTML.
+* The content is an `<h1>` header and uses a typesafe DSL to render HTML.
-* `h1` here is a function that takes a lambda parameter.
+* `h1` is a function that takes a lambda parameter.
 When you add the `+` sign in front of the string literal,
   the `unaryPlus()` function is actually invoked using [operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html).
   It appends the string to the enclosed HTML element.

-When the project is recompiled, an HTML page in your browser should display:
+When the project recompiles, the browser displays this HTML page:

 ![An HTML page example](hello-react-js.png){width=700}